-Our latest, and possibly final, edition of the UltraCorr correspondence chess database, is the first CC collection to include over two million games!
+Our latest, and possibly final, edition of the UltraCorr correspondence chess database, is the first and still the only CC collection to include over two million games!

 The current (version2) file includes ICCF games released up to the end of January 2020.
 If you wish to keep your copy up to date you will need to add ICCF games from February onwards (i.e., the file they released in early March).